Enhancing the Hyperpolarizability of Crystals with Quantum Geometry

-\sect{Introduction} Non-linear optics offers a rich platform to explore a broad range of intriguing phenomena, with implications ranging from fundamental science to engineering~\cite{boyd}.
-One-dimensional crystals, most notably $\pi$-conjugated linear chains~\cite{Dalton1987, Bredas1994}, constitute prime examples to probe enhanced optical responses at non-linear orders.
+\sect{Introduction} Nonlinear optics offers a rich platform to explore a broad range of intriguing phenomena, with implications ranging from fundamental science to engineering~\cite{boyd}.
+One-dimensional crystals, most notably $\pi$-conjugated linear chains~\cite{Agrawal1978, Dalton1987, Bredas1994}, constitute prime examples to probe enhanced optical responses at nonlinear orders.
 Because these crystals are centrosymmetric, i.e., they feature an inversion symmetry, their optical responses occur at odd orders in optical fields.
-The first- and third-order optical responses of one-dimensional $\pi$-conjugated chains have long been investigated, both experimentally ~\cite{Fincher1979, Bredas1994} and computationally~\cite{Hermann1974, Rustagi1974}.
-Of central interest in this context is the third-order hyperpolarizability, i.e., the third-order electric susceptibility $\chi^{(3)}$ in the static limit of vanishing optical field frequency, $\om \rightarrow 0$, which quantifies the non-linear polarization response, ${P}^{(3)} = \chi^{(3)} E_x^3$, to electric field $E_x$.
+The first- and third-order optical responses of one-dimensional $\pi$-conjugated chains have long been investigated, both experimentally ~\cite{Fincher1979, Beratan1987, Sinclair1988, Ifor1994, Ledoux1999, Bredas1994} and computationally~\cite{Hermann1974, Rustagi1974, Hayden1989, Villesuzanne1992, Huang1992, Shuai1992, Shuai1992_2, Schmidt1999, Hu2007, Lacivita2012, Luzanov2023}.
+Of central interest in this context is the third-order hyperpolarizability, i.e., the third-order electric susceptibility $\chi^{(3)}$ in the static limit of vanishing optical field frequency, $\om \rightarrow 0$, which quantifies the nonlinear polarization response, ${P}^{(3)} = \chi^{(3)} E_x^3$, to electric field $E_x$~\cite{Pronin1995}.
 In $\pi$-conjugated chains, $\chi^{(3)}$ is known to acquire colossal values.
 For example, $\chi^{(3)}$ was inferred to be as high as $10^{-18} ~$m$^2$/V$^2$ in polydiacetylene, and $10^{-20}$$~$m$^2$/V$^2$ in polyarylenes~\cite{Bredas1994}.
-This unusually large hyperpolarizability has been heuristically ascribed to the responses of $p_z$-electrons forming the conjugated $\pi$-bonds.
-However, a rigorous and general theoretical understanding of the origin of these non-linear optical properties remains yet to be achieved.
+This unusually large hyperpolarizability has been heuristically ascribed to the responses of $p_z$ electrons forming the conjugated $\pi$ bonds~\cite{boyd}.
+However, a general theoretical understanding of the phenomenological origin of these nonlinear optical properties remains yet to be achieved~\cite{Yu1989_2, Hagler1994, Takahashi1995, Yaron1995, Takahashi1997, Takahashi1977_2, Matsuzaki1998, Margulis1998, Jiang2005, Xu2005, DiazPonce2017}.